The Optometry department is the largest provider of specialist hospital Optometry services in the Yorkshire region.

 We are the only hospital department in the Yorkshire area able to offer a specialised hospital based spectacle dispensing service to the Trust's Optometry and Ophthalmology patients, as such we also receive tertiary referrals for complex spectacle dispensing from other hospital eye departments around Yorkshire.

 Click here to find out more about our dispensing services.

-Our previous two Pre-Registration Optometrists successfully completed their final exams in July 2016 and 2017 respectively to complete their Pre-registration period (PRP) and are now working for us as qualified optometrists in our newly created Resident Optometrist role.
+Our last Pre-Registration Optometrist successfully completed their final exam in July 2017 to complete their Pre-registration period (PRP) and will be shortly moving into the second year working for us as a qualified optometrist in our Resident Optometrist role.

-We appointed our Pre-Registration Optometrist for the post commencing in July/August 2018 last year.
+We recently appointed for the Pre-Registration Optometrist post commencing in July 2019.